 Overpopulation was much on the public mind in the 70s (and 80s, and 90s).
 The ghost of Thomas Malthus(For the record, Malthus was an original and clever thinker, but he made mistakes.
 His argument was that human population must increase exponentially – two people, four people, eight people … Continue reading) began stirring and rattling chains.
 “The population is doubling every forty years!
 How will we feed, clothe and house them all?
 What happens to the environment?
 We’re going to be back in the bad old days: wars, famines, plagues, deforestation.
 Wouldn’t it be kinder for everyone if we could…*cough*…control the population somehow?”

 This is why your Infowars-obsessed dad keeps finding quotes by “elites” such as Ted Turner about reducing the population.
-It’s also the reason The Camp of the Saints was published by a mainstream press and read by academics, instead of “published” by a neo-Nazi farmstead with a hand-cranked printing press and “read” by the prosecution at the author’s hate speech trial.
+It’s also the reason The Camp of the Saints was published by a mainstream press and read by academics, instead of “published” by a hand-cranked press at a neo-Nazi farmstead and “read” by the prosecution at the author’s hate speech trial.
 “There’s too many people, and lots of them will have to die,” absolutely wasn’t a fringe viewpoint fifty years ago, and Raspail’s hymn had many voices in the choir, although most hid their views in liberal language.

 “What to do, when a ship carrying a hundred passengers suddenly capsizes and there is only one lifeboat?
 When the lifeboat is full, those who hate life will try to load it with more people and sink the lot.
 Those who love and respect life will take the ship’s axe and sever the extra hands that cling to the sides.”